Rent your very own Mediterranean paradise

 cliff tombs

-The civilization of Ancient Lycia extended along the entire length of what is called the Tepe Peninsula, the bump of land jutting out into the sea and stretching from Dalyan near Dalaman Airport in the west to Antalya in the east.
+The civilization of Ancient Lycia extended along the entire length of what is called the Teke Peninsula, the bump of land jutting out into the sea and stretching from Dalyan near Dalaman Airport in the west to Antalya in the east.
 Though the existence of the ancient Lycians goes back to the time of Homer (he gives them a mention in the Iliad), they made their true mark on history with the establishment of the Lycian League in 168 BC.
-It was a loose confederation of 23 city-states and is often cited as the first proto-democratic union in history.
-The capital Xanthos was besieged by forces under Brutus in 42 BC and the population committed mass suicide; Lycia was then absorbed into the Roman Empire and never again gained its independence.
+It was a loose confederation of about two dozen city-states and is often cited as the first proto-democratic union in history.
+The capital Xanthos was besieged by forces under Brutus in 42 BC and the population committed mass suicide; Lycia was then absorbed into the Roman Empire and never again gained independence.
 What it did leave to posterity was some of the most stunning funerary monuments from ancient times.
 Cliff tombs, 'house' tombs, sepulchral tombs, the peninsula's mountains and valleys are littered with them and most are easily accessible on foot and by car.

 Patara (15 minutes)